erikvip/karos/gui/src/vertical/README.md

 # Vertical

-This is the vertical implementaion of the icon view port
+This is the vertical implementation of the icon view port